akojenuserah/akojenuserah/README.md

 ### :woman_technologist: About Me :
 I am a Data Scientist | Geospatial Scientist.

-👀 I am currently Studying Data Science and AI as a Women Techsters Fellow, and tools I use most frequently are Machine Learning, Python, Power BI, Tableau, Microsoft Excel and PostgressSQL.
+👀 I am currently Studying Data Science and AI as a Women Techsters Fellow.
+👀 The tools I use are Machine Learning, Python, Power BI, Tableau, Microsoft Excel and PostgressSQL.
 👯 I’m looking to collaborate on Data Science projects, Research papers especially in the areas of Machine Learn and Computer Vision.

 ---